vishal-raj-k/customer-sales-analysis-sql/README.md

 - Order Date

 ## Analysis Performed
-The project answers several business questions:
+The project answers important business questions such as:

-- Total number of orders
-- Total revenue generated
+- What is the total revenue generated?
-- Average order value
-- Sales by region
+- Which region generates the most sales?
+- Which customers spend the most?
-- Sales by product category
+- Which product category performs best?
-- Top customers by spending
-- Monthly revenue trends
+- What is the monthly revenue trend?

 ## SQL Concepts Used
 - SELECT
 - WHERE
 - GROUP BY
 - ORDER BY
+- COUNT()
-- COUNT
+- SUM()
-- SUM
+- AVG()
-- AVG
+- MAX()
-- MAX / MIN
+- MIN()
 - LIMIT

 ## Key Insights
-- West region generated the highest sales.
+- West region generated the highest revenue.
-- Technology category contributed the largest revenue share.
+- Technology category contributed the largest share of sales.
-- A small number of customers accounted for the highest spending.
+- A small number of customers generated the highest spending.

 ## Project Structure
 customer-sales-analysis-sql